 The fastest way to build home equity is to make a large down payment.
 The minimum down payment in Canada is 5%, but homeowners who put down less than 20% must pay for mortgage default insurance or CMHC insurance.

 CMHC insurance payments range from 2.65% to 5% of your mortgage principal, depending on the down payment.
 This added expense will eat into your income and reduce your ability to invest in home equity.

-In Calgary, the average down payment is around 10% due to the high number of first-time homeowners.
-Better to buy a home that’s a bit cheaper, increase the down payment, and build equity in your home faster.
+For first-time home buyers in particular, it’s recommended to buy a home that’s a bit cheaper if you can, increase the down payment, and build equity in your home faster.